 I can’t remember who told me that this piece of tall wall was the last remnant of the Unthank Estate, but it has adopted the status of urban myth.
 The wall shelters No 38 Unthank Road from traffic and is at the junction with Clarendon Road.

 In the early C19th, according to Reverend Nixseaman , William Unthank lived in Heigham House and he places this directly opposite the stable wall above.
 However, it is claimed elsewhere that the family estate was further down Unthank Road, too far away for ‘the wall’ to be part of their stables.

 So who did live opposite the wall?
 Consulting the tithe records for 1842 reveals that the brewer Timothy Steward lived here; he is shown as the owner of Heigham House (sometimes called Lodge) while William’s heir, Clement William Unthank, is recorded as living with family and servants further down the road near modern-day Bury Street (blue star).

 But back to Reverend Nixseaman, he wrote his book about the Unthanks in 1972 with the assistance of William Unthank’s descendants and was familiar with minutiae such as the names of CWJ Unthank’s three dogs.
 In his authorised version he asserted that in 1792 Clement William’s father, William, moved into a newly-built and spacious home named Heigham House, set in its own parklands.

 The OS map confirms that in 1887 there was indeed a Heigham House opposite the wall although by then the encroaching terraces left little room for the ‘parkland’ illustrated in Nixseaman’s book (below).
 So which version is correct?

-The search for the location of the Unthanks’ house continues with two further posts and a book (which contains much material – and Unthank photos – not in the blog posts).
+The search for the location of the Unthanks’ house continues with two further posts and a book that contains much material – and Unthank photos – not included in the blog posts.
 See:

 ©2017 Reggie Unthank